Notepatra Notepatra v0.1.114 docs

 OpenRouterCloudOpenAI-compat · https://openrouter.ai/apiOne key, hundreds of models (Anthropic, OpenAI, Google, Mistral, Meta, xAI, DeepSeek, Qwen).
 Unified reasoning field — Think checkbox toggles thinking on Claude / o-series / Gemini consistently.

-OpenAICloudOpenAI /v1/chat/completions · https://api.openai.comDirect OpenAI access for GPT-4 family + o-series.
+OpenAICloudOpenAI /v1/chat/completions · https://api.openai.comDirect OpenAI access for the GPT-4o / GPT-5 / o-series families.
 Per-provider key slot.

 Azure OpenAICloudAzure deployment URL with ?api-version=...Enterprise OpenAI through your Azure subscription.
 Configure resource name + deployment name + API version in the dedicated Azure section of the Settings dialog.